 \subsection{Hypertoric varieties}

 Holomorphic symplectic quotients by tori are hypertoric varieties, introduced in \cite{BD, Got}.
-Similarly as their toric analogue, the geometry of hypertoric varieties are well-studied, everything of which can be expressed explicitly in terms of combinatorial data.
+Similarly to their toric analogue, the geometry of hypertoric varieties are well-studied, everything of which can be expressed explicitly in terms of combinatorial data.
 For example, they can be described by the data of hyperplane arrangements.
 However, in this paper we will not adopt that language.

 Let $\theta \in \chr (\sK)_\bR$ be a stability condition.
-In the following, we will assume that when $\theta$ is chosen generically, the hypertoric variety $X = \mu^{-1} (0) /\!/_\theta \sK$ is \emph{smooth} \footnote{This means that the action of $\sK$ is \emph{unimodular}.}.
+In the following, we will assume that $\theta$ is chosen generically, and hence the hypertoric variety $X = \mu^{-1} (0) /\!/_\theta \sK$ is \emph{smooth} \footnote{This means that the action of $\sK$ is \emph{unimodular}.}.
 We would like to characterize all possible generic choices of $\theta$.

 Regard the characters $\chi_i $, $1\leq i\leq n$ as vectors in $\chr(\sK)_\bR$.
-A codimension-1 hyperplane in $\chr(\sK)_\bR \cong \bR^k$ is called a \emph{wall} if it is spanned by a subset of $\{\chi_i \mid 1\leq i\leq n\}$.
+A codimension-$1$ hyperplane in $\chr(\sK)_\bR \cong \bR^k$ is called a \emph{wall} if it is spanned by a subset of $\{\chi_i \mid 1\leq i\leq n\}$.
 The connected components of the complement of walls are referred to as \emph{chambers}.

 These walls and chambers are exactly those appearing in the variation of GIT.
 The stability condition $\theta$ is \emph{generic} if and only if it does not lie on any walls.
-We call the chamber $\fK$ which contains $\theta$ the \emph{K\"ahler cone} of $X$, and denote it by $\fK(X)$.
+We call the chamber $\cK$ which contains $\theta$ the \emph{K\"ahler cone} of $X$, and denote it by $\cK(X)$.

 \begin{Remark} The combinatorial desription of the wall-and-chamber structure follows essentially from the Hilbert--Mumford criterion.
-A more general treatment is given in \cite{HL-S}, where the walls are given as codimension-1 faces of the \emph{zonotope}.
+A more general treatment is given in \cite{HL-S}, where the walls are codimension-1 faces of the \emph{zonotope}.
 In our case, the zonotope is the convex hull in $\chr(\sK)_\bR$ generated by vectors of the form $\sum_{i\in \Pol} \chi_i - \sum_{i\not\in \Pol} \chi_i$, for all possible choices of polarizations.
 It then implies that the edges of the zonotope are parallel to $\pm \chi_i$'s and our description follows. \end{Remark}

 Next we look at the dual picture.